Baglecake/CQB/v1.4/REAMDME.md

-This directory contains v1.4 modules and licensing documentation
+This directory contains v1.4 modules and licensing documentation.

+IMPORTANT: Run both integration tests to properly integrate the adapted LangExtract package.